 Why is this?
 Some people are just perfectionists and expect themselves to always do everything right and never make mistakes.
 The problem with this is that none of us are perfect.
 We can’t be, we are human.
 We will make mistakes at some point!
 (Click the link for the rest of the post.)

-For the next post in our Stories of Overcoming Adversity Series, I want you to meet my friend, Angie.
-Angie has struggled all her life with not one chronic illness, but many.
+For the next Story about Overcoming Adversity, I want you to meet my friend, Angie.
+Angie from Resounding His Love has struggled all her life with not one chronic illness, but many.
 In fact she names 7 in her post.
 This sweet woman is facing some serious challenges.
 Yet she’s always got a smile on her face and she blesses each cancer patient, with her positivity, that she comes into contact with while she draws their blood as a phlebotomist in an oncology office.
 Be sure to read her post for some fabulous tips for living with chronic illness.

 When we’re living with chronic health issues in life I know without a doubt that God is using our circumstances to not only grow our faith personally but to those we come in contact with as well.
 In all honesty, I truly believe we learn much more in the difficult circumstances and trials we face than when things are going smoothly.